suhailnajeeb/academic-kickstart/content/post/sql-fundamentals-part-1/index.md

 The course on [cognitiveclass.ai](https://cognitiveclass.ai) is free and  you could follow the materials if you want.
 SQL for Data Science course is part of coursera's
 [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) Program and provides a brief introduction to SQL for data science.

-The following examples aren't really descriptive if that is something you are looking for.
+The following statemetns aren't really descriptive if that is something you are looking for.
 Its mostly a collection of the basic syntaxes with some examples.
 This is the [link](https://github.com/suhailnajeeb/learning-sql) to the corresponding github repository.
+You will find some relevant example sql queries in the [Problems](https://github.com/suhailnajeeb/learning-sql/tree/master/problems) folder of the repository.
 ---

 **Part 1** contains a summary of the following topics: